The Intel Core i5-14500 wins in 9 out of 14 comparable specs, with 2 ties. Its biggest advantage is L2 Cache (1333% better).

 AI Versus Verdict

-The Intel Core i5-14500 is the objective winner of this comparison, securing victories in nine out of fourteen measured specifications.
-Its most significant technical advantage is the L2 Cache, which is 1333% larger than that of the competing processor.
-This substantial increase in cache capacity provides the Intel Core i5-14500 with a clear architectural lead over the Intel Core i5-8400, which only outperformed its successor in three specific categories during the evaluation.
+The Intel Core i5-14500 is the objective winner of this comparison, securing victories in nine out of fourteen evaluated specifications.
+Its most significant technical advantage is the L2 cache, which is 1333% larger than that of the competing model.
+This substantial increase in cache capacity provides the primary performance edge for the newer processor, distinguishing it as the superior option across the majority of the measured hardware categories.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.